 Complete with stepping stumps and a giant sand box, we hope you will unplug, unwind, and tune in to nature in our Nature Exploration Area.

-The grounds around Brookside Nature Center house three water features of various size and interest.
+The grounds around Brookside Nature Center house water features of various size and interest.
 The largest is adjacent to the parking lot and has an accessible boardwalk with interpretive signage.
-This is where you’re likely to see a Great Blue Heron!
-Halfway between the parking area and front door is our waterfall and small pond.
-And, further up the hill, past the Nature Center you’ll find our wildlife pond.
+This is where you’re likely to see a Great Blue Heron or another animal that calls the pond home!
+Further up the hill, past the Nature Center you’ll find our wildlife pond.
 In the spring this a busy place as frogs and toads congregate looking for mates.

 Our many gardens are Bay-friendly, showcasing native plants many of which are host plants for caterpillars and nectar sources for pollinators.